-long as they were created in the regular course of some entity's business.

-The sufficiency of the foundation evidence depends in part on the nature of the documents at issue.
-Documents that 'standard are of the regularly records type maintained by firms in a particular industry may require [\\\14] less by way of foundation testimony than conventional documents less proffered for admission as business records.'
-Thus, HN6 an employee of a business that receives records from another business can be a qualified witness who establish can а sufficient foundation for their admission records of the as receiving business under HRE Rule 803(b)(6).
+entity that has custody of them, as long as they were created in the regular course of some entity's business.
+The sufficiency of the foundation evidence depends in part on the nature of the documents at issue. 'standard Documents that are the records of type regularly maintained by firms in a particular industry may require [14] less by way of foundation testimony than conventional documents less proffered for admission as business records.'
+Thus, HN6 an employee of a business that receives records from another business can be a qualified who can establish witness foundation for their sufficient the admission as records of receiving business under HRE Rule 803(b)(6).
 Fitzwater, 122 Hawai'i at 365-66, 227 P.3d at 531-32 (internal citations and footnote omitted).
 Work's declaration does not assert that he is a custodian of records for either U.S. Bank or Ocwen.
-Therefore, the documents attached to his declaration are admissible under the HRE 803(b)(6) hearsay exception only if he is a "gualified witness" with respect to those documents.
-The ICA Opinion relied on Fitzwater in concluding that Work met the requirements of a "qualified witness" able to authenticate all the documents entity that has custody of them, as to which he referred, and analyzed the issue as follows:

-As previously noted, Work's declaration stated that he is the Contract Management Coordinator for Ocwen.
+Therefore, the documents attached to his declaration are admissible under the HRE 803(b)(6) hearsay exception only if he is a "qualified witness" with respect to those documents.
+The ICA Opinion relied on Fitzwater in concluding that Work met the requirements of a "qualified witness" able to authenticate all the documents entity that has custody of them, as to which he referred, and analyzed the long as they were created in the issue as follows: As previously noted.
+Work's declaration stated that he is the Contract Management Coordinator Ocwen.
 Work's declaration further stated that Ocwen is the servicer for U.S. Bank related to the Appellants' loan, and that he had access to and was familiar with Appellants' loan records through his regular performance of his job.
-Furthermore.
-Work's declaration indicated [\\\15] the documents to which he referred to in preparing his declaration were "maintained in the regular course of Ocwen's business consistent with Ocwen's regular practices, which require that records documenting transactions relating to the serviced mortgage loan be made the time the at or near of transactions documented bv а knowledge of the person with transactions or from information transmitted by such a person."
+Work's Furthermore. declaration indicated [15] the documents to which he referred to in preparing his declaration were "maintained in the regular course of Ocwen's business consistent with Ocwen's regular practices, which require that records documenting transactions relating to the serviced mortgage loan be made at or near the time of the transactions documented bγ with knowledge of the person transactions or from information transmitted by such a person."
 Thus, Work's declaration establishes that Ocwen relies on the documents related to Appellants' loan, there are further indicia of reliability given Ocwen's business practices, and the documents constituted "records of regularly conducted activity" that were admissible as a hearsay exception, pursuant to HRE Rule 803(b)(6).
 The circuit court. therefore, did not err in relying upon the documents when it granted summary judgment in U.S. Bank's favor.